 Applying for Dutch citizenship

-There are 3 ways to become a Dutch citizen:
+There are three ways to become a Dutch citizen.
+Here you can read which options those are.

 - Automatically by birth (if one of your parents was a Dutch citizen when you were born) or by adoption or acknowledgement in the Netherlands.